 (a) wholly in respect of private land is not subject to the reservation referred to in subsection (1); or

-(b) partly in respect of any private land and partly in respect of land other than private land is not subject to the reservation referred to in subsection (1) in relation to that private land.
+(b) partly in respect of any private land and partly in respect of land other than private land is not subject to the reservation referred to in subsection (1) in relation to that private land; or

+(c) wholly in respect of Commonwealth land is not subject to the reservation referred to in subsection (1); or

+(d) partly in respect of any Commonwealth land and partly in respect of land other than Commonwealth land is not subject to the reservation referred to in subsection (1) in relation to that Commonwealth land.

 [Section 112 amended by No. 69 of 1981 s.
-26.]
+26; No. 51 of 2012 s.
+33.]

 113. Repossession of land on expiry etc. of mining tenement